-U-lock

-- Very good deterrent - · Use the smallest U-lock that works for your bike to minimize the amount of space available for thief to insert a jack or levers
+U-lock Very good deterrent Use the smallest U-lock that works for your bike to minimize the amount of space available for thief to insert a jack or levers Chain Hardened alloy steel with thickness of at least %" thick and heaviest is best Locking Skewers Very good deterrent Replace all quick release parts Check local bike shops for proper installation Cable Recommended for secondary locking device Good security for movable parts sfsafe.org/safe-bikes.

-Chain

-· Hardened alloy steel with thickness of at least 3/6" thick and heaviest is best

-- Locking .
-Very good deterrent

-- Skewers .
-Replace all quick release parts

-- Check local bike shops for proper installation

-Cable

-- · Recommended for secondary locking device - · Good security for movable parts

-Bike Theft Prevention Resources can be found at sfsafe.org/safe-bikes.
 Check it out for important safety information, upcoming events and tools!